 Now, it’s about the time to make your first clip.
 Before turning on the clippers, you need to clean and free your dog from tangles and mats.
 Follow these steps to free your dog from tangles and mats:

-- Pull and ease the hair apart using your fingers to cut through the mat.
-You can also use mat splitting tool to cut through the mats and tangles faster.
-Be sure to cut in the direction of the hair growth.
+3. Pull and ease the hair apart using your fingers to cut through the mat.
+You can also use a mat splitting tool to cut through the mats and tangles faster.
+Be sure to cut in the direction of hair growth.
 Cutting against the direction of the hair growth may be faster but it will come at the cost of damaged hair follicles and ingrown hairs.

-- The last step is to brush your dog once again with the slicker brush.
-Brush a few hair at a time and in the direction of the hair growth.
+4. The last step is to brush your dog once again with the slicker brush.
+Brush a few hairs at a time and in the direction of the hair growth.
 Add more conditioner & detangler if necessary to help you loosen the tangled hair.

 The next step is to start trimming with the Clippers.
 Before turning on the clippers, you need to learn how to grip the dog clippers.
 You need to practice holding the Clippers and choose a hand position that feels comfortable and gives you full control.